allenc125789/TurtleNAS/README.md

 -downloading hidden files removes the inital dot(.)

--upload problems are based around the time it takes when hashing files to compare for file size differences.
+-upload problems are based around the time it takes when hashing many files (test was 1,000) to compare for file size differences.
 I will need to implement JS to load folder content asynchrounously, and probably have most of the file hashing done in the background.

 # Summary: